Diplonemidae: Habitat and ecology

-Description of the Organism
+Description

-Morphology and Anatomy
+Morphology and anatomy

 Classical diplonemids (i.e. Diplonema and Rhynchopus), are colourless and oblong in shape.
 They are approximately 20 μm in length and possess a microtubule layer underneath their plasma membrane.
 Adjacent to it is a mitochondrion with discoidal cristae.
 They also possess two flagella of equal length, both of which lack paraxial rods.
 The two basal bodies originate from a subapical pocket, which merges with an adjacent feeding apparatus.
 This feeding apparatus is surrounded by many food vacuoles and reinforced by microtubules.

 Nonclassical Diplonemidae (i.e. Hemistasia) are diverse in size but share many morphological aspects with the classic diplonemids.
 However, a great majority of these marine Diplonemidae have never been seen, with their existence only confirmed through molecular analysis.

-Although Diplonemidae do not possess pellicular strips like Euglenids, they still move via metaboly.
+Although Diplonemidae do not possess pellicular strips like euglenids, they still move via metaboly.

 Diplonemidae also exhibit the compartmentalization of glycolytic and gluconeogenic enzymes into peroxisomes.
 These organelles are referred to as glycosomes, and is a characteristic feature also shared with their sister taxon, the kinetoplastids.

 Life cycles

 Diplonemidae are capable of sexual reproduction, as genes involved in meiosis have been found.
-Although marine diplonemids appear to reproduce sexually, not much is known about Diplonemidae reproduction as Euglenozoans rarely demonstrate sexual processes.
+Although marine diplonemids appear to reproduce sexually, not much is known about diplonemid reproduction as Euglenozoans rarely demonstrate sexual processes.

 Genetics

-Diplonemidae have a very unique mitochondrial DNA arrangement.
+Diplonemidae have a unique mitochondrial DNA arrangement.
 Although Diplonemidae possess a large mitochondrial genome, these do not contain any intact full-sized genes.
 Instead, their mitochondrial DNA consists of linear gene fragments of different sizes.
 Because each fragment is both full of repeats and incomplete, individually they are unable to code for a gene themselves.
 Instead, fragments are transcribed and spliced together using their own specialized trans splicing machinery.
 Once spliced together, the transcript undergoes extensive editing to become recognizable RNA.
 This is accomplished by either Uracil-insertion, nucleotide deanimation, or substitution, which eventually generates a fully mature and translatable transcript.

 The Diplonemidae genome contains a spliced leader RNA gene, which confirms their use of mRNA spliceosome-dependent trans splicing during nuclear expression.

 Diplonemids possess the gap3 gene which is specifically found in cyanobacteria and Pseudomonadota.
-This is likely due to lateral gene transfer following the divergence of diplonemids from the Euglenoids.
+This is likely due to lateral gene transfer following the divergence of diplonemids from the euglenoids.
 As to date, this is one of the most-supported examples of lateral gene transfer from a bacterium to eukaryote and may have implications for diplonemid acquisition of biochemical abilities.

 Taxonomy

-Although presently made up of less than a dozen named species, the existence of thousands of unknown Diplonemidae species has been confirmed.
+Although presently made up of less than a dozen named species, the existence of thousands of unknown diplonemid taxa has been suggested through environmental sequencing analyses.